Home » Projects » Finish » The Best Clear Coat for Wood Projects

 • And, remember multiple coats can lead to build-up you may not want

-With some projects, like a butcher block, you’ll be able to apply a tung oil many times over the life of the piece.
+With some projects, like a butcher block, you can apply a tung oil many times over the piece’s life.

 Toxicity of Penetrating Finishes

-Most penetrating clear finishes are toxin free, however check the individual supplier and remember to check the actual composition.
-For example, some Tung oil (pressed from the Tung tree) are imitation.
+Most penetrating clear finishes are toxin free; however, check the individual supplier and remember to check the actual composition.
+For example, some Tung oil (pressed from the Tung tree) is imitation.

 Surface Wood Finishes